 However, Credit One isn’t the only bank offering credit cards for subprime credit.
 Several smaller banks also cater to those with fair credit, with cards like the Total Visa, Reflex Mastercard, and First Access Solid Black Visa being popular options.

 Two cards worth highlighting are the Milestone® Gold Mastercard® and the Indigo® Platinum Mastercard®.
-Both cards offer an unsecured line of credit and are ideal for those with a credit score in the low 600s or even high 580s.
+Both cards offer an unsecured line of credit and are ideal for those with a fair or bad credit.
 Both cards feature a fixed-rate APR and monthly reports to the major credit bureaus – making them ideal for building credit.

 - See if you’re Pre-Qualified with no impact to your credit score